Tempo!

 by Seraphina Garcia Ramirez

-In Battery Low you’re labor androids, escaped from a corpo factory and holed up in an abandoned warehouse.
+“Battery Low.”
+You’re labor androids escaped from a corpo factory and holed up in an abandoned warehouse.
 Without the proprietary batteries that fuel you, there’s only an hour left till battery runs out.
 Will you conserve it and hold on to every minute, or will you live what’s left to the fullest?

-This Room Full of Voices
+A Room Full of Voices

 by Laura Wood

 About the author: Laura Wood (they/them) is a British larper and larp designer.
 They are an organizer at Larps on Location.
-They have also designed several larps which have run in several countries throughout Europe including Inside, The Vision and Slimming Smartly.
+They have designed several larps run in several countries throughout Europe including Inside, The Vision and Slimming Smartly.
 They love larp for its ability to explore relationships, ethics, and identity: and are currently interested in safety and risk, consent, and community building.

 Photo Finish